Dynamical spike solutions in a nonlocal model of pattern formation: Instability of stationary solutions

-\begin{rem} In our examples discussed in the following sections, autocatalysis condition is satisfied in the case of all ``nontrivial'' stationary solutions, which can be checked in a simple way.
-Thus, all such steady states are unstable and this instability arises due to nonlocal effects in shadow problem \eqref{eqs1}--\eqref{inis}, because constant stationary solutions are stable under spatially homogeneous perturbations, see Remarks \ref{rem:DDI:gs}, \ref{rem:DDI:AI}, and \ref{rem:DDI:carc} below for more explanations concerning the Turing instability in the case of particular models. \end{rem}

-\begin{proof}[Proof of Theorem \ref{thm:instab}] In conformity with regular practice, we consider an initial value problem for the perturbation $w(x,t)=u(x,t)-U(x)$ and $\eta(t)=\xi(t) -\bxi,$ where $(u,\xi)$ is a solution of the shadow problem \eqref{eqs1}-\eqref{inis} and $(U,\bxi)$ is a stationary solution satisfying the assumptions of Theorem \ref{thm:instab}.
+\begin{proof} In conformity with regular practice, we consider an initial value problem for the perturbation $w(x,t)=u(x,t)-U(x)$ and $\eta(t)=\xi(t) -\bxi,$ where $(u,\xi)$ is a solution of the nonlocal problem \eqref{Beq1}-\eqref{Bini} and $(U,\bxi)$ is a stationary solution satisfying the assumptions of Theorem~\ref{thm:instab}.
 Thus, the couple $z=(w,\eta)$ is a solution of the initial value problem

 where